PhoQIS-Lab-Columbia/Measurement_Software/README.md

   See `requirements.txt` for required Python packages.

 3. **Run an experiment**
-  Use the provided experiment templates in the `Experiments/` directory to get started.
+  Use the provided experiment template in the `Experiments/` directory to get started and view coding examples.

 4. **Add a new instrument**
   Follow the instructions in `Instruments/AddANewInstrument.ipynb` to integrate new hardware.